 Large: 35 cm x 35 cm / 14 in x 14 in

+- Open the wings.
 Open the butterfly by gently separating the different sheets.
 Arrange and fluff the wings to your liking.

+- Make the butterfly body.
 Fold a piece of pipe cleaner into a V-shape, and curl the ends around a pencil to form feelers.
 Twist the bottom of the body once.
 Then place the paper wings in the middle and twist the pipe cleaner one more time to secure the butterfly’s body in place.
 Use tape or ribbon to hang the tissue paper butterflies.